olsh/dotnet-consolidate/README.md

 `dotnet consolidate -s YourSolution.sln -e ExcludedPackageID1 ExcludedPackageID2`

+It's also possible to skip a pattern of versions during consolidation with a regular expression:

+`dotnet consolidate -s YourSolution.sln -v .*-alpha$`

+With this, if e.g one of the projects in the solution uses `MyPackage` v1.0.0, and another project `MyPackage` v1.1.0-alpha, then no discrepancy will be indicated.

 If the tool finds discrepancies between projects (only the specified ones if -p is given), it exits with non-success status code and prints these discrepancies.

 ## Examples